MonMaramba/RPS2019/README.md

-1. ES6-ifying the RPS homeowork.
+1. ES6-ifying the RPS homework.
+I skipped JQuery as well to practice Vanilla JS.